EliaTogni/Univault/Classes/Privatezza e Protezione dei Dati.md

 - represent the trustworthiness of its holder;
 - the points associated with credentials are private.

 A server requires a **minimum total threshold** of points before granting a client access to a resource.
-The threshold is private
+The threshold is private.

 A client values each of its credentials with a **private score**.
 It indicates the sensitivity of the credential and should be kept private.